-About six months later, the Northern hemisphere has its winter solstice, while the Southern hemisphere has its summer solstice.
+While the Northern hemisphere is having its summer solstice, the Southern hemisphere has its winter solstice, where the daylight hours are at their shortest.
+Then, about six months later, the Northern hemisphere has its winter solstice, while the Southern hemisphere has its summer solstice.

-June’s planets: Venus, Mars, Jupiter and Saturn
+June’s planets – Venus, Mars, Jupiter, and Saturn

-Planets in the Evening Sky
+Planets in the evening sky

-Planets in the Morning Sky
+Planets in the morning sky

 The morning sky will be dominated by Jupiter and Saturn with the pair easily visible in the South-East.
 Jupiter rises around three hours before the Sun and will be the brighter, more dominant of the two planets.